expr-lang/expr/README.md

 }
 ```

-## Contributing

-**Expr** consist of a few packages for parsing source code to AST, type checking AST, compiling to bytecode and VM for running bytecode program.

-Also, expr provides powerful tool [exprdbg](cmd/exprdbg) for debugging.
-It has interactive terminal debugger for our bytecode virtual machine.

 ## Who uses Expr?

 * [Aviasales](https://aviasales.ru) uses Expr as a business rule engine for our flight search engine.